 • Yes, but likely not as many as you.

 • Dried mango and chocolate-covered almonds.
 I deal with this tendency by setting a clear boundary to not bring them into my home.
-I’ll have them on occasion elsewhere, for example on a road trip or a camping trip.
+I’ll have them on occasion elsewhere, for example on a road trip or at a party.
 If you have “problem foods”, it’s best for the most part to not have them around.

 Bio

-In addition to counseling clients to lose unwanted weight and prevent metabolic disease, I have worked for two decades in nutrition and public health in a wide range of roles — from lobbying for improved nutrition standards for school lunches, to caring for diabetic patients in a hospital setting, teaching kindergarteners to cook with local and seasonal foods, ghostwriting nutrition articles for public figures, leading wellness programs at universities and corporate campuses, and more.
+In addition to counseling clients to lose unwanted weight and prevent metabolic disease I have worked for two decades in nutrition and public health in a range of roles — from lobbying Congress for healthier school lunches, to caring for diabetic patients in a community hospital in Brooklyn, teaching kindergarteners to cook with local foods from NYS farms, ghostwriting nutrition articles for public figures, leading wellness programs at universities and corporate campuses, and more.
 I’ve published two books, one on intermittent fasting and another on the ketogenic diet.
-I have a BS in chemistry from NYU and a MS in nutrition and public health from Columbia University.
+I have a BS in chemistry from NYU and MS in nutrition science and public health from Columbia University.

 Contact